Eliminating Bad Habits

 Since all habits (good and bad) are functions of the unconscious mind, that is where we must go to alter them.
 Hypnosis and NLP are superb first-line strategies to accomplish this.
 By establishing the origins of these behaviors and identifying their “triggers” (a cigarette smoker might “light up” in response to a social cue or stressful situation), we can hypnotically reprogram the unconscious to respond far more productively to such triggers, stop the repetition of damaging behaviors and create positive, healthy changes that will last a lifetime.

-Examples of some such destructive behaviors are: smoking, drug* and alcohol* abuse, the use of food as a drug, gambling, workaholism, unwanted sexual behaviors, pornography obsession, social media/internet obsession, self-harm, and a host of other less serious, but nonetheless troubling habitual behaviors such as nail biting, hair pulling, skin picking, etc.
+Examples of some such destructive behaviors are: smoking, drinking, and substance abuse, the use of food as a substitute, gambling, workaholism, unwanted sexual behaviors, pornography obsession, social media/internet obsession, self-harm, and a host of other less serious, but nonetheless troubling habitual behaviors such as nail biting, hair pulling, skin picking, etc.

 Habits and Pattern Matching